section-engineering-education/engineering-education/articles/npm_registry_opensource_code_security_with_npm6/index.md

 **Dev statistics response on open-source JavaScript libraries and code security practices**

-The following survey findings were carried out by NPM in partnership with the Node.js Foundation and the JS Foundation involving over 16,000 developers.
-The main aim of this survey is to find out how developers understand the security of the code they write and the open-source code they use.
+The following survey findings were carried out by NPM in partnership with the Node.js Foundation and the JS Foundation with more than 16,000 Javascript/NPM users in getting involved.
+The main aim of this survey is to find out how Javascript developers understand security in relation to the open-source code they use and code they write.
 These findings were documented on April 10, 2018.
 Let us have a quick snippet of this survey report primarily based on on some the questions the respondents were asked.
 Read on the [Methodology](https://medium.com/npm-inc/javascript-survey-methodology-1f2290ffc3db) behind this survey.

+**NOTE :** The following questions were picked directly from this [survey questionnaire](https://medium.com/npm-inc/security-in-the-js-community-4bac032e553b).

-**1. Are you concerned with whether the open-source code you use is secure?**
+**1. Are you concerned with whether the open-source code you use is secure? [survey questionnaire](https://medium.com/npm-inc/security-in-the-js-community-4bac032e553b).**

 In this survey, 97% of the respondents used the open-source code.
 In addition, it turned out 77% of them were worried about the safety of open-source code.
 ![](/engineering-education/npm-registry-opensource-code-security-with-npm6/overall-concerned.png)